-I am an Internal Communications Consultant and Executive Coach, Seeker of Simplicity (let me know if you’ve found the answer!) … and creative being.
-It began in a small house in Oak Ridge, New Jersey where my father was pastor of a Lutheran church and my mother was a stay-at-home mom & creative force.
-She taught me how to sew, garden, cook and conceive everything from oil paintings to mini sculptures made out of toilet paper.
+Truth be told, I’m a creative being.
+I am grateful for the exceptional professional life I have had over thirty years.
+But in the end, in my heart, I am an artist and a writer.
+My creative gifts were nurtured from birth in a small house in Oak Ridge, New Jersey.
+My father was pastor of a Lutheran church and my mother stayed at home with me and my sister, encouraging our self-expression and free spirits.
+My mother taught me how to sew, garden, cook and conceive everything from oil paintings to mini sculptures made out of toilet paper.

 My sister and I grew up in quintessential Americana, with a big maple tree in the front yard and breezy white curtains that swayed in the summer.
-Life as the minister’s family is very unique and not always easy but we were surrounded by love and support, and with that support, I applied to and was accepted at the United States Military Academy at West Point, and went on to graduate in 1991 with the 11th class to include women.
+Life as the minister’s family is very unique and often more challenging that is apparent.
+There weren’t a lot of trappings, but our family was built on love, loyalty, and support.

 Once I left the Army, I went into business, earned my MBA at University of Michigan Business School in Marketing and Corporate Strategy, and worked briefly for the United Nations Foundation in Washington, D.C.
+At the same time I was painting, sculpting, and starting to write more seriously.
+Life should have been good.
 But this is where things took a tough turn.

-For years I struggled to manage a carefully hidden eating disorder.
-By 2002 it was out of control and my life was overwhelmingly dominated by this addictive behavior.
-My mother and sister suggested (okay, “suggested” in an intervention-y kind of way) that I move home to Connecticut to focus on getting well.
-At the age of 33 I moved in with my mom and focused on treatment for eight long months at the Renfrew Center, in Wilton, CT.
+For years I had struggled to manage a carefully hidden secret.
+By 2002, my eating disorder was out of control and my life was overwhelmingly dominated by the addictive behavior of bulimia.
+My mother and sister strongly suggested that I move home to Connecticut to focus on getting well.
+At the age of 33, I moved into my mother’s house and put all of my energy and attention into treatment for eight long months at the Renfrew Center in Wilton, CT.
 This was and remains the hardest thing I have ever overcome or accomplished.
 I wrote a memoir about the experience, “Whatever the Cost: One Woman’s Battle to Find Peace with Her Body,” which was published later, in 2011, by Quiet Waters Publications.
-(For more information about eating disorders, how you can get help, or help someone you care about, visit https://www.nationaleatingdisorders.org/).
+(For more information about eating disorders and how you can help, go to https://www.nationaleatingdisorders.org/).

-In 2003, with my life back together, I worked briefly for a sports marketing company and then was hired by Boehringer Ingelheim Pharmaceuticals, where I remained for an amazing and successful twelve years, working both in Marketing and Internal Communications.
+In 2003, with treatment completed and my life back together, I was hired by Boehringer Ingelheim Pharmaceuticals, where I remained for an amazing and successful twelve years, working both in Marketing and Internal Communications.
 The time included an 18-month assignment in Germany at the corporate headquarters to work on a breakthrough drug in women’s health.

-And what are my dreams now?
-To watch my nieces and nephew grow up into wonderful adults.
-To give money away to causes like The Water Project, an incredible organization that builds wells in Africa.
-To breed and raise service dogs.
-To see more of the world.
-To make a contribution in some way, whether large or small.
-And to think about what life is really about, and how we find meaning despite its complexity.
-And so, I am now the author of this blog. ☺
+And what are my hopes and dreams now?
+To get back to my painting and sculpting!
+In the future, I’d love to support causes like The Water Project, an incredible organization that builds wells in Africa.
+Maybe I’ll breed and raise service dogs.
+And I definitely want to see more of the world.
+Most importantly, I want to make a contribution in some way, whether large or small … to think about what life is really about, and how we find meaning despite its complexity.

 (I’ve attached a pdf of my professional bio if you are interested).
 View Professional Bio PDF